BinomialLLC/basis_universal/README.md

 6. **Standard ASTC LDR-4x4-12x12**.
 Supports all standard 14 ASTC block sizes.
 Transcodable from any ASTC block size to any other supported LDR texture format with adaptive deblocking, including BC7 (using the [bc7f](https://github.com/BinomialLLC/basis_universal/wiki/Transcoder-Internals-%E2%80%90-Analytical-Real%E2%80%90Time-Encoders)) "one-shot" analytical BC7 encoder (*supporting all BC7 modes/features*) and ETC1 (using etc1f).

-The ASTC LDR decoder, used in the transcoder module, supports the entire standard ASTC LDR format.
+The ASTC LDR decoder, used in the transcoder module, supports the entire standard ASTC LDR format (i.e not just ASTC texture blocks generated using our encoder).

 7. **XUASTC LDR 4x4-12x12 ("GPU Photo LDR/SDR")**: Supercompressed ASTC with **Weight Grid DCT**, supporting all 14 standard ASTC block sizes, with adaptive deblocking when transcoding to other texture/pixel formats.
 Bitrates range from approximately 0.3–5.7 bpp, depending on content, profile, block size, windowed RDO, and Weight Grid DCT quality settings.
 Typical XUASTC LDR 4×4 (**8 bpp in memory**) transmission/on-disk bitrate with Weight Grid DCT (where it is least effective) is **1.15–3.5 bpp (typical ≈2.25 bpp)**, with larger block sizes achieving even lower usable bitrates, down to approximately 0.3 bpp.